Hong Kong Jockey Club

 The Hong Kong Jockey Club (HKJC) was founded in 1884 and is one of the oldest institutions in Hong Kong.
-In 1960, it was granted a royal charter and renamed The Royal Hong Kong Jockey Club (英皇御准香港賽馬會).
-The institution reverted to its original name in 1996 due to the handover of Hong Kong in 1997.
+In 1960, it was granted a royal charter and renamed the Royal Hong Kong Jockey Club.
+The institution reverted to its original name in 1996 in anticipation of the handover of Hong Kong in 1997.
 Membership of the club is by nomination and election.

 It is a non-profit organisation providing horse racing, sporting and betting entertainment in Hong Kong.
 It holds a government-granted monopoly in providing pari-mutuel betting on horse racing, the Mark Six lottery, and fixed odds betting on overseas football events.
 The organisation is the largest taxpayer in Hong Kong, as well as the largest community benefactor and one of the city's major employers.
 In 2022/2023, The Hong Kong Jockey Club contributed a record HK$35.9 billion to the community.
 This comprised a record HK$28.6 billion in betting duty, profits tax and Lotteries Fund contributions, and HK$7.3 billion in approved charity donations.
 The club also proactively identifies, funds and develops projects which anticipate and address social issues and pressing needs in Hong Kong.
 The Hong Kong Jockey Club also provides dining, social, sport and recreation facilities to its approximately 23,000 members.
 Its Charities Trust is also one of the world's top ten charity donors.

 History

 Founded in 1884 as an amateur body to promote horse racing, it was an exclusive club whose membership was drawn from the upper class with strict rules of membership, with women and people of unsuitable background being banned.
 This led to the club having no Chinese members until the 20th century.

-In July 2005, the decision was made to stage equestrian competitions of the 2008 Summer Olympics in Hong Kong.
+In July 2005, a decision was made to stage equestrian competitions of the 2008 Summer Olympics in Hong Kong.
 The club's racing centre at Sha Tin was used as the foundation for the Olympic and Paralympic venues, with additional competition and training venues being incorporated into existing sports facilities at the Hong Kong Sports Institute, the Jockey Club Beas River Country Club and the adjacent golf course.

 In January 2023, after Regina Ip proposed increasing taxes on the Jockey Club's football betting revenue, the Jockey Club said that the move would "destroy" its business model and jeopardize public interest.
 In February 2023, after Financial Secretary Paul Chan increased football betting taxes, Chan said "They can have their reactions, and we will do what we have to do."